arjunsavel/scope/README.md

 Ideally, most user interaction with `scope` will simply occur through the input file (`scope/input.txt`).
 Any data field in a row marked with the [DB] flag can be pulled from a local database by inputting `DATABASE`.
 In our case, a database simply refers to a CSV containing contents from <a href="https://exoplanetarchive.ipac.caltech.edu/">the Exoplanet Archive</a>, with planet parameters resolved with the planet name.
+You can also specify most arguments from the command line, overwriting the input file.

 Simply edit the input file to the desired parameters, then run: